julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 They guard it.

-Because of this, pregnant women were often advised to avoid crossroads at sunset, funerals in certain regions, wells after dark, and unnecessary strangers entering the home.
-Some were told not to speak too early of the pregnancy, not to accept gifts from jealous hands, and not to allow too many people to touch the belly.
+Because of this, many traditions believed pregnant women should avoid:
+- crossroads at sunset
+- funerals in some regions
+- wells after dark
+- unnecessary strangers entering the home
+- speaking too early about pregnancy
+- accepting certain gifts from jealous people
+- letting too many hands touch the belly

 Not all of this was fear of spirits in the dramatic sense.

-Much of it was social wisdom dressed in sacred language.
+Much of it was **social wisdom dressed in sacred language**.

 Not everyone who smiles wishes you well, and old folk traditions understood that long before modern people learned to call it boundaries.